 Instead, with a remarkably even tone, I said “They make it a bit strong here, next time I’ll ask for a spot of cream, maybe some sugar.
 How’re the pancakes?”

 Regardless, I did not try coffee again for a very long time.
 It took years, but memory fades and eventually I had another cup.
 It was nowhere near as foul as McDonald’s coffee.
 It was, in fact, quite pleasant.
 I began to drink coffee often, more as a social beverage than as a breakfast stand-by.
 I have had coffee all over the planet, it is the yardstick of my travels.
 I’ve had cappuccino in the piazzas of Venice and Rome.
 I’ve had café au lait in Paris along the Seine.
-I’ve had cafe con leche in Madrid near my grandmother’s flat.
+I’ve had café con leche in Madrid near my grandmother’s flat.
 I’ve had dark coffee in Turkey, light coffee in Hong Kong, rich coffee in Mexico.
 I’ve had 180-proof coffee in Ireland, and dishwater coffee dashing through the streets of New York.
+At home I have made coffee in a myriad of different ways.
 I enjoy a good cup of coffee.
 To date, McDonald’s has never served me one.

 So, if some executive at McDonald’s is reading this, I would like to say this:

 Thank you, McDonald’s, for years of impeccable quality and service.
-Thank you for providing me with a culinary safe haven when I need it most.
+Thank you for providing me with a culinary safe haven when I’ve needed it most.
 Thank you for your incredibly cheap cheeseburgers that hit the spot when I have to wolf something down in the car on the way to something.
 Thank you for your philanthropy and for trying to be a decent corporate entity, as difficult as that might be at times.
-But GOD DAMN YOUR FUCKING COFFEE.
+But god damn your fucking coffee.
 I hate it with the white-hot intensity of a thousand nova suns, and I am beginning to hate McDonald’s for selling it.
 It should be banned by the FDA.
-You should be brought up on charges in front of the UN, for violating several articles of the Geneva Convention.
+You should be put on trial by the ICJ for violating several articles of the Geneva Convention.
 Please, please, please if as an executive, you still have some part of your soul left, cling to your fading humanity and start serving better coffee.
 I and the world will be in your debt.